What is margin in trading?

 What margin rates are offered by IG?

 IG offers tiered margin rates, which means we apply different margin requirements at different levels of exposure.
-Our margin rates can range between 3.33% to 50%.
-If you are a professional client, you will qualify for preferential margin rates as low as 0.45%.
+Our margin rates can range between 3.33% to 50%. .

 Here, you’ll see an example of margin rates when trading popular forex pairs with IG.